-The ATLAS experiment at the LHC has partnered with CERN IT and the University of Victoria to explore and demonstrate the feasibility of running an ATLAS computing site directly on Kubernetes, replacing all grid computing services.
+ATLAS has partnered with CERN IT and the University of Victoria to explore and demonstrate the feasibility of running an ATLAS computing site directly on Kubernetes, replacing all grid computing services.
 We have interfaced ATLAS' workload submission engine PanDA with Kubernetes, to directly submit and monitor the status of containerized jobs.
 We describe the integration and deployment details, and focus on the lessons learned from running a wide variety of ATLAS production payloads on Kubernetes using clusters of several thousand cores at CERN and the Tier 2 computing site in Victoria.

-1 Introduction
+30 1 Introduction

-The ATLAS experiment [1] at the Large Hadron Collider (LHC) has a long history of exploiting and adapting to new technologies in cloud computing [2][3][4][5].
+The ATLAS experiment [1] has a long history of exploiting and adapting to new technologies in cloud computing [2][3][4][5].
 Containerization and Kubernetes are a continuation of this trend in a new paradigm.
-The idea to use Kubernetes as a batch system was conceived during the ATLAS-Google Data Ocean project [6], in which ATLAS transferred data to Google Cloud Storage and then processed it using Google Compute Engine virtual machines, according to the traditional
+The idea to use Kubernetes as a batch system was conceived during the ATLAS-Google Data Ocean project [6], in which ATLAS transferred data to Google Cloud Storage and then processed it using Google Compute Engine virtual machines, according to the traditional Infrastructure-as-a-Service paradigm.
+However, containers are a lightweight and more performant alternative to virtual machines, and Kubernetes provides a robust, feature-rich and fully declarative platform for automation and orchestration of containerized applications on any infrastructure.
+Furthermore, Kubernetes could be an open-source replacement for traditional WLCG [7] batch services that is widely adopted across the industry, available on all major cloud providers, and provides a common interface across cloud providers and sites.
+The software stack required at traditional WLCG sites could be considerably simplified by removing (or encapsulating in containers) HEP-specific middleware.
+Moreover, since ATLAS has already migrated to a fully container-based workload [8], it is simpler and more natural to provide container-native infrastructure at sites, which can further obviate other setup steps and enables new initiatives such as analysis preservation.